Discounts and rewards

 The market creation reward dispatch metric is designed to incentivise creating markets that attract high trading volumes.
 Rewards are awarded to the proposers of any markets that meet a certain total trade value.

 An asset's quantum is defined as an approximation of the smallest 'meaningful' amount of that asset, generally expecting it to be the quantity of the asset valued at approximately the value of 1 USD.
-An asset's quantum is set in the governance proposal that enabled the asset for use on Vega.
+An asset's quantum is set in the governance proposal that enabled the asset for use on a network.

 Example: